YiranJiang/yiranjiang.github.io/_pages/about.md

 I am an Assistant Professor of Statistics in the University of Kentucky.
 I was a postdoctoral associate in the Department of Biostatistics at Yale University, supervised by Prof. [Heping Zhang](https://ysph.yale.edu/c2s2/profile/heping-zhang/).
 I completed my Ph.D. in Statistics at Purdue University in 2023, where I was supervised by Prof. [Chuanhai Liu](https://www.stat.purdue.edu/~chuanhai/).
 Before that, I received my Master degree in Statistics from Columbia University in 2019, supervised by Prof. [Tian Zheng](http://www.stat.columbia.edu/~tzheng/).
 I received my Bachelor degree in Economics from Fudan University in 2017.

 My research focuses on developing valid and efficient methodologies for statistical analysis.
 I am particularly interested in designing tools that are grounded in fundamental statistical principles while also integrating advances from modern machine learning and artificial intelligence.
 Specifically, my research interests include:
-- Statistical foundations of data science and machine learning
+- **Statistical foundations** of data science and modern machine learning models
-- Reliable methods for predictive modeling and statistical inference
+- Reliable methods for **predictive modeling** and **uncertainty quantification**
-- Statistical genetics and the application of statistical methods to biomedical data
+- **Statistical genetics** and the application of statistical methods to **biomedical data**

+I’m always excited to explore new ideas and work with passionate people.
+If you’re interested in my research or would like to collaborate, please feel free to reach out!

 <!-- <p><u>I’m excited to join the <a href="https://stat.as.uky.edu/faculty">Dr. Bing Zhang Department of Statistics at the University of Kentucky</a> as an Assistant Professor in August 2025!</u></p> -->